 Falling under this sub-category are the stories or adventures of deities, defined as supernatural beings with human characteristics.

 These deities are either good or bad, and each of them has a specific function.
 Renowned anthropologist F. Landa Jocano, author of Outline of Philippine Mythology, explained it further:

 “Some of these deities are always near; others are inhabitants of far-off realms of the Skyworld who take interest in human affairs only when they are invoked during proper ceremonies which compel them to come down to earth.”

 In this three-part series, you’ll get to know more about these interesting deities from Luzon, Visayas, and Mindanao.
 We’ll examine their stories, special powers, and other details that will tickle the curious child in you.
 Special thanks to the talented Pinoy graphic artists whose amazing works have helped bring these ancient deities back to life.

-Note: All images presented in these articles are modern depiction of our ancient deities.
+Note: All images presented in these articles are a modern depiction of our ancient deities.
 History tells us that representations of these gods and goddesses created by our ancestors were burned by the colonizers.
-Therefore, the point of these illustrations is not to “westernize” Philippine mythology, but to make it more appealing and engaging to the younger readers who ought to know more about their roots.
+Therefore, the point of these illustrations is not to “westernize” Philippine mythology but to make it more appealing and engaging to the younger readers who ought to know more about their roots.

 Part I: Luzon Divinities

 Based on the early accounts of Spanish conquistador Miguel de Loarca, the ancient Tagalogs believed in one creator god.
 However, they didn’t have the power to communicate with him directly.
 An intercessor or “middleman” was required.